reeshuffled/reeshuffled.github.io/_posts/2024-04-07-The-Art-of-Gathering-by-Priya-Parker.md

 ---
-layout: notes
+layout: post
 category: Garden
-tags: ["Books"]
+tags:
+- Books
-title: "The Art of Gathering by Priya Parker"
+title: The Art of Gathering by Priya Parker
 slug: the-art-of-gathering
-description: "A transformative exploration of the power, purpose, and benefits of gatherings in our lives: at work, at school, at home and beyond."
+description: 'A transformative exploration of the power, purpose, and benefits of gatherings in our lives: at work, at school, at home and beyond.'
-started_at: "2024-03-25 13:45:00"
+started_at: '2024-03-25 13:45:00'
+type: notes
 ---

 My Review: